 Digital Marketing Updates In the First Quarter of 2019

-Whether you are a new e-commerce business looking to dive into social media marketing or a seasoned digital advertiser, here’s what you need to know about marketing and using online ads after the first three months of 2019.
+Whether you are a new e-commerce business looking to dive into social media marketing or a seasoned pro in ads, here’s what you need to know about marketing and using online ads after the first three months of 2019.

-(Also, if you’re still catching up on digital marketing updates from last year, read here.)
+(Also, if you’re still catching up on digital marketing updates or want to read more about ads from last year, read here).

 In January 2019, Pinterest announced a new inclusive beauty search.
 Users looking for beauty and hair inspiration can now narrow their search using a skin tone palette.
 Makeup brands who market towards varied complexions now have a better chance of being seen by diverse consumers.

 In March, Pinterest released four updates to shopping on the app.
 Underneath Product pins, there’s now “Shop a brand”, a new section dedicated to individual retailers.
 Along with shop a brand, businesses can now upload their full catalog to Pinterest.
 The app also made Shopping Ads available to all businesses through their self-serve Ad Manager – further driving awareness, relationships and conversions between Pinners and retailers.

 In February 2019, Google rolled out a Google Analytics 360 and Salesforce Marketing Cloud integration.
 Audiences and data in 360 are now accessible in Salesforce.
 This makes it easier for marketers to customize campaigns and ultimately, better communicate with consumers.